Español

 Stop the Car

 Never drive away from the scene of an accident, even if there’s no damage—this is your legal obligation.
-If it’s safe, move your car away from additional harm, to the shoulder of the road.
+If it’s safe, move your car away from additional harm to the shoulder of the road.
 If the accident disabled your car, flash your hazard lights to warn other drivers.
-Turn off the engine, shift into park, and set the emergency brake.
+Turn off the engine, shift into the park, and set the emergency brake.
 Check for approaching vehicles, and make certain it’s safe to get out of your car before opening the door.

 Take Steps for Safety